palmertt-uc/PokemonViewer/README.md

   - **Examples**
     - ***Example #1***
       - **GIVEN** Pokémon data has been fetched from a JSON endpoint properly,
-      - **WHEN** I launch and/or go to PokémonViewer using a laptop or dekstop,
+      - **WHEN** I launch and/or go to PokémonViewer using any device connected to the internet,
-      - **THEN** all of the original Pokémon should be displayed in an aesthetically pleasing manner with accurate associated details.
-    - ***Example #2***
-      - **GIVEN** Pokémon data has been fetched from a JSON endpoint properly,
-      - **WHEN** I launch and/or go to PokémonViewer on a mobile device,
-      - **THEN** all of the original Pokémon should be displayed in an aesthetically pleasing manner with accurate associated details.
+      - **THEN** all of the original Pokémon and associated details should be displayed.
     - ***Example #3***
       - **GIVEN** Pokémon data has not been fetched from a JSON endpoint properly,
       - **WHEN** I launch and/or go to PokémonViewer,